ioccc-src/winner/1992/westley/README.md

 ## Alternate code:

 The author provided a version for the US which we added.
-To build:

 ### Alternate build: